ASSC 2024

 Registration

-Conference registration fees (except as noted) includes attendance at all technical sessions, the evening social event, and the conference proceedings.
+Conference registration fees (except as noted) includes attendance at all technical sessions and the evening social event.

 All fees as listed above are in Australian Dollars and GST inclusive.
 For questions about registration, contact the ASCSA Secretary at secretary@ascsa.org.au.